mandelsoft/engine/README.md

 The processing is based on a model of shadow elements, which implement the concrete processing steps.
+They are wrapping persistent objects stored in the object space.

-There are the user facing defining object type (external objects), which describe the desired state of the processing graph.
+There are the user facing defining object types (external objects), which describe the desired state of the processing graph.

 Every external object is typically shadowed by an internal (state)